I was asked the other day if having a high-protein diet can cause kidney damage or even kidney stones.

 The kidneys are remarkable organs that filter waste compounds, excess nutrients, and liquids out of the bloodstream, producing urine.

-About 20% of the blood your heart pumps through your body goes to the kidneys… which is about 48 gallons (180 liters) of the blood being filtered through the kidneys every single day.
+About 20% of the blood your heart pumps through your body goes to the kidneys… which is about 48 gallons (180 liters) of blood being filtered through the kidneys every single day.

 So, they are working a lot.